blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

 This is because, by default, Frigate does not run in host mode so localhost points to the Frigate container and not the host device's network.

 ### How can I view the Frigate log files without using the Web UI?

-Frigate uses Docker to manage logs.
-So to view these logs from the CLI, follow these steps:
+Frigate manages logs internally as well as outputs directly to Docker via standard output.
+To view these logs using the CLI, follow these steps:
 * Open a terminal or command prompt on the host running your Frigate container.
 * Type the following command and press Enter:
   ```